mixmaxhq/custody/README.md

 If you'd like notifications to stay on the screen until dismissed, go to System Preferences -> Notifications, look for "terminal-notifier" in the list at left, and change its alert style from Banners to Alerts.
-We can't do this for you nor on a per-notification basis, unfortunately.
+We can't do this for you, unfortunately.

 ## Contributing / Roadmap